hosainsaif/Udacity_GitHub_Project/README.md

 """this code was developed to deliver business intelligence in terms of bikeshare rental data as a part of Udacity final project for the Python course"""

+""" This is another edit as a part of project documentation"""